Skip to main content

 Can I pay Canadian taxes and work legally as a remote worker in Canada?+

 Tax residency and immigration status are separate questions.
-You can become a Canadian tax resident even on visitor status if you spend enough time in Canada — but this does not give you work authorization.
+You can become a Canadian tax resident even on visitor status if you spend enough time in Canada, but this does not give you work authorization.
 You need a work permit to legally "work" in Canada for immigration purposes, regardless of your tax situation.

 What happens if CBSA questions me about remote work at the border?+

 Be honest.
 If you are working for a foreign employer remotely with no Canadian clients, explain your situation clearly.
 Attempting to hide or misrepresent your activities can lead to inadmissibility findings under IRPA s.40(1)(a).
 If an officer determines you are working in Canada without authorization, you can be refused entry.
+A border officer decides admissibility case by case, so carrying proof of your foreign employment, foreign address, return ties and funds can help.

 Check your Canada entry eligibility